Investing activities section of statement of cash flows

 Solution:

 (1).
-Presentation of operating activities section:
+The presentation of operating activities section:

 *$500,000/5 years

 (2).
-Presentation of investing activities section:
+The presentation of investing activities section:

-Format of investing activities section:
+Format of investing activities section

 Hello Javed,